How to create a functional project plan in Excel?

 Limitations of creating a project plan in Excel

-While many project managers out there still use Excel for project planning, does it stand the test of efficiency and effectiveness in the long run?
+While many project managers out there still use Excel for project planning, does it stand the test of efficiency and effectiveness in the long is questionable.

-“While I acknowledge Excel’s usefulness as a to-do list or spreadsheet tool, its limitations in handling complex calculations, tracking changes, and lack of automation capabilities make it less suitable for drafting comprehensive project plans.
+Excel’s usefulness as a to-do list or spreadsheet tool, its limitations in handling complex calculations, and tracking changes, and lack of automation capabilities make it less suitable for drafting comprehensive project plans.

 1. Prone to errors and time-consuming